 The agenda is based on a manifesto and 9 key themes covering the main issues that came up in the discussions over the past years.
 Seven working groups set up according to different sections of the music sector met on several occasions to reflect and debate on their specific topics.
 They produced recommendations and reports which served as a base to determine common principles and objectives.

-The European Agenda on Music will bring together the whole music sector, allowing it to speak in one voice.
+The European Agenda on Music will bring together the music sector, allowing it to join voices.
 It will be a platform for collaboration and exchange.
 Initiated by the European Music Council, coordination will remain with the EMC, however the Agenda itself is a document owned by everyone involved.
-All involved must also subscribe to each section of the document.

 The aim of the document is for the sector to put forward its own priorities which will improve the situation of music in Europe: What do we want the sector to look like in 10 – 15 years from now?

 The European Commission has expressed a desire for there to be more cooperation between the various cultural disciplines, however it is important that the specifics and needs of each individual sector be highlighted, which can be done with the Agenda.
 Should the European Union or national governments want to make decisions concerning music in the future, the Agenda will provide them with a thorough document (and a united sector) to which they can refer.

 The EMC and partners in this venture are the voice of music in Europe.
 With the publication of UNESCO’s Hangzhou Declaration, culture, and therefore the culture sector is taking a more prominent position in policies at international level.
 It is therefore important that the music sector is prepared to respond to international enquires when required.